Agents and Skills¶

 - Creating Custom Skills: See Contributing guide

-Key Takeaway: Agent Skills make CMS Cultivator proactive—Claude helps automatically when it sees you need assistance, while Slash Commands give you explicit control over comprehensive workflows.
+Key Takeaway: Agent Skills make CMS Cultivator proactive—Claude helps automatically when it sees you need assistance, while explicit invocation gives you direct control over comprehensive workflows.